BLUF (communication): In conversation

 In conversation, the BLUF model can be used to keep conversation or answers to questions concise and focused on the immediate topic, in order to help a person state the main point (such as in an interview).
 The BLUF approach helps top-level managers and senior military officials in decision-making especially under severe time constraints, when faced with numerous issues on a given timeframe, and when communication of essential information is necessary in dealing with high-pressure situations.

 BLUF is also useful when conversing at the organizational level.
-When you’re talking with anyone in the organization, there are specific strategies, models, and guides you can use to make your communication effective.
-First, know your audience.
-For communication to be effective, we must know the purpose of the communication and share that purpose with the audience.
-Then report your progress.
-Your boss, your workers, and your counterparts in other divisions do not want or need to hear a detailed chronology of all the events that led up to this point.
-In fact, your boss and colleagues want you to be straight to the point.
-Then follow with premises that led you to that BLUF or conclusion. support the bottom line.
-Be clear and upfront with what you want your audience to do.
+In the BLUF framework, for effective communication, it is necessary to identify the purpose of the communication and share that purpose with the audience (e.g. bosses, workers, and colleagues).
+In this framework, instead of reporting a detailed chronology of all the events that led up to this point, people first report the BLUF or conclusion, then explain the premises that led to the conclusion.